 After the minimum system requirement check and ready with Bootable device we are ready to install windows 10.
 Connect your bootable USB drive to Windows 7 or Windows 8 PC.
 Also, move all important data to a safe location as the drive will be erased during the process.
 We also suggest you unplug any other external hard drive connected to avoid selecting a wrong drive during the drive selection.

 Now Set your BIOS setting your computer to boot from a USB device.
 To do this Access the bios setting Restart the system press F2, F12, Or the del key to enter the Boot Options Setup. depend on your system manufacturer.

 Here you will have to change the boot order.
 If your device uses Secure Boot / UEFI, you will have to change it to Legacy.

 Disable Secure Boot, enable the Legacy option and set Boot List option to Legacy.
-Next move to Boot tab using right arrow key here change the boot device order.
+Next move to the Boot tab using the right arrow key here to change the boot device order.
 Select removable disk ( if you use DVD then select CD-DVD drive) and use + key to move it for the first device to boot from.
 After making the changes, the setting press f10 to save the setting.

 Install Windows 10 using USB

 - Once you have done this, with your USB connection to your laptop, restart the System.